semaphoreci/semaphore/docs/docs/using-semaphore/optimization/cache.md

 import Available from '@site/src/components/Available';
 import VideoTutorial from '@site/src/components/VideoTutorial';

 The cache provides fast and convenient storage for your jobs.
 Use the cache to store project dependencies to speed up builds.
-This page explains in detail how the cache works and shows examples
+This page explains in detail how the cache works and shows examples.

 ## Overview

 Semaphore provides a [cache tool](../../reference/toolbox#cache) in all jobs to reuse files your project depends on but are not part of the repository.

-Typical uses of the cache ae:
+Typical uses of the cache are:

 - to propagate a file from one block to the next
 - to reuse dependencies that are normally downloaded from the internet, like NPM modules